DK070202/swipe_plus/README.md

   final Alignment alignment;
 ```

-4. `dragDirection` It decides the drag direction of child.
+4.`dragDirection` It decides the drag direction of child.

 ```dart
   /// * If [DragDirection.RTL] then it can dragged from right side to left side.